MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/6-permissions-and-access.md

 - Users need to re-enter their credentials because the session has expired.
 - The refresh token has expired.
-- Your application is requesting access to a resource and you need the user's consent.
+- The application is requesting access to a resource that requires specific permissions that the user had not already consented to.
 - Two-factor authentication is required.
 - The refresh token has been revoked by the server because of a change in credentials, user action, or admin action.

 Calling `acquireTokenPopup` opens a pop-up window (or `acquireTokenRedirect`) redirects users to the Microsoft identity platform.
 In that window, users need to interact with the identity platform by confirming their credentials, consenting to the required permissions, or completing the two-factor authentication.
 After that, the pop-up window closes and the app receives the response.
 The response contains the requested tokens.
 The app can then use the tokens to call the Microsoft Graph API.
 The tokens are cached in the browser and are available for the next request.